 ❹ Ceiling material (bottom right): Galvanized steel sheet manufactured by a prefectural company

-■Art inspired by the Niigata climate
+■ Art inspired by the climate and culture of Niigata

 Left: "Soil Library" by Koichi Kurita